nakele/arkanhockey/README.md

 # arkanhockey
-arkanhockey BETA file (only index file) - the game and the platform is in beta and I will definitely rewrite to clean up and fix a number of known issues hence the code might change completely from one day to another.
+Arkanhockey BETA file (only index file) - the game and the platform is in beta and I will definitely rewrite to clean up and fix a number of known issues hence the code might change completely from one day to another.

 ArkanHockey is a top-down game developed using a platform I'm developing that I plan to call "Arkan".

->The platform will allow easy implementation of game logics, sprites animation, physics, a simple input control, both by touch and by keyboard / mouse.
-Cross compatible between different devices and different browsers aiming to run smoothly on mobile devices.
+>The platform will allow easy implementation of game logics, sprites animation, physics, a simple input controls, both by multitouch and by keyboard / mouse.
+Cross compatible between different devices and different browsers aiming to run smoothly on mobile devices (not necessarely high-end devices).

 * No external libraries
 * Garbage collector friendly (aim to reduce GC as much as possible)